EDUC • Education

 EDUC 505 · Diversity and Inclusive Schooling 3 Credits

-Exploration of the methodology and rationale for differentiated instruction, as well as how to design learning experiences suited to the needs of the individual learner within a general education classroom.
-Students explore diversity of needs (including language, culture, learning styles, special needs, development, and interests), and apply that information to learning experiences and assessment plans.
+Exploration of the methodology and rationale for differentiated instruction, as well as how to design learning experiences suited to the needs of the individual student within a general education classroom.
+Students explore the diversity of needs (including language, culture, learning styles, special needs, development, literacy, and interests), and apply that information to learning experiences and assessment plans.

 Carries graduate-level credit.